athul12v/athul12v/README.md

 - 🔭 I’m currently working on:

       - Building AI LLM agents using Copilot Studio, Deepseek, Ollama, and AnythingLLM.
-      - TDeveloping AI-powered web apps with Python Flask and Streamlit.
+      - Developing AI-powered web apps with Python Flask and Streamlit.
+      - Copilot Agents for dev environments, knowledgebases, and automation
       - Reinforcement learning.
       - Database management with PostgreSQL and Firebase.